youngser/dhatkhat/README.md

 ```
 $ R CMD BATCH --no-save --no-restore '--args 1' main_DS01216.R main_DS01216.out &
 ```
+which takes several hours on our local linux server.
 Each run will produces a `.RData` file as a partial result (114 files total).
 The precomputed `.RData` files are loaded inside `loadData.R`.

 2. Run `plot_DS01216.R` to get Figures 12, 13 and the results of Table 1 in the paper.
 The results are shown in [here](http://www.cis.jhu.edu/~parky/dhatKhat/plot_DS01216.html).